alisaifee/flask-limiter/doc/source/configuration.rst

        Constructor argument: :paramref:`~flask_limiter.Limiter.storage_uri`

-     - A storage location conforming to the scheme in :ref:`storage-scheme`.
+     - A storage location conforming to the scheme in :ref:`limits:storage:storage scheme`.
        A basic in-memory storage can be used by specifying ``memory://`` but it should be used with caution in any production setup since: